QingfangLiu/project-nodeap-core/README.md

 ```

 For details on the hierarchical Bayesian behavioral modeling used in this project, see the dedicated [README in `beh_modeling/`](./beh_modeling/README.md).

+The resting-state fMRI data have been publicly deposited on [OpenNeuro (ds006693)](https://openneuro.org/datasets/ds006693).

+## Citation

+Please cite our paper if you use this dataset or code:

+Liu et al., *Distinct contributions of anterior and posterior orbitofrontal cortex to outcome-guided behavior*,
+*Current Biology* (in press).
+DOI will be added when available.

 ## Summary of Behavioral Data Issues